- Environment & Energy

 Thank a Pollinator!

 Pollinators, such as bees, birds, and butterflies are crucial to a healthy ecosystem.
-One-third of the food and drink produced in the United States depends on pollinators, especially bees.
-Many of our crops are pollinated by honey bees, and native bees make sure garden plants and wildflowers are pollinated.
+One-third of the food and drink produced in the United States depends on pollinators, in addition to all of our garden plants and wildflowers.
 In Minnesota, there are close to 400 different types of native bees, with new species yet to be identified.

 Fridley is a Pollinator-Friendly city!
 Check out our resolution to support pollinators.